masalha-alaa/confessions-project/README.md

 <a name="ml-classif"/>

 ## Classification (Machine Learning)
-I decided to simply predict whether the post received at least 9 likes or not.
+I decided to simply predict whether the post was popular or not (I defined 'popular' as: "received at least 9 likes").
 I chose the number 9 because it divides the dataset to 50-50 so it's balanced.

 To make it more interesting, I decided to try 2 approaches: a regular machine learning classifier, and an artificial neural network (deep learning).